Hi! My name is Tanja and first of all I want to say thank you for passing by on my blog Wildlife Travel.

 In part, I reached my goal to see many wild animals during my biology studies and even afterwards.

-At the university I spent most of my time in the fields of genetics.
+However, at the university I spent most of my time in the fields of genetics.
 Before studying biology, I never would have thought that DNA would be so fascinating.
-I was involved in studying edible dormice or rhesus macaques, but also historical topics like the Transatlantic Slave Trade.
-However, as I could not see any path for me in academia, I decided to leave research behind and looking for another path for me to go.
-And if I’m honest to myself, I need to be outside.
-Moving and exploring.
+I was involved in studying edible dormice or rhesus macaques, but also historical topics.
+These years were very educational and important for me.
+Nevertheless, I left academia to look for another path for me.
+Still I wanted to be outside and explore many wild animals.

 At the moment I live in the capital of Germany, in Berlin.
 For me it means living in an urban jungle.
 But Berlin is a very green city and at the moment I very appreciate all the possibilities I have here.
 However, as a nature enthusiast, I always have to find a way to get some rest of the city and find a quiet place without cars or people.